gdata20/udacitydatascience_firstproject2021/README.md

 # Motivation for the project:
 I am curious on what factors affect the price of the accomodation the most for airbnb accomodation.
-Also, I would like to know more about: neighbourhood numbers accommodatation in each neighbourhood average price in each neighbourhood, max/min price room type, property type average price of accomodation reviews/ ratings
+Also, I would like to know more about: neighbourhood numbers, accommodatation in each neighbourhood, average price in each neighbourhood, max/min price, room type, property type, average price of accomodation, reviews/ ratings